Beach Cinema I & II

 The Beach Theatre located in the Beach Shopping Center between U.S. 6 and 202 in Peekskill opened on July 13, 1967.
-It was part of the Ron Lesser Enterprises theater chain in this area which included the Triangle Theatre in Yorktown Heights, Mt.
-Kisco Theatre in Mt.
-Kisco, Orangeburg Theatre in Orangeburg Shopping Center, Spring Valley Theatre and Studio One Theatre in Lynhurst, Long Island.
+It was part of the Ron Lesser Enterprises chain in this area which included the Triangle Theatre in Yorktown Heights, Mount Kisco Theatre in Mount Kisco, Orangeburg Theatre in Orangeburg Shopping Center, Spring Valley Theatre and Studio One Theatre in Lynbrook, Long Island.

-The theater was a large and comfortable house with 600 seats a large 40 foot screen with curtains and designed by the architectural firm of Meyer and Kasindorf of Great Neck, Long Island.
+The theatre was a large and comfortable house with 600 seats a large 40 foot screen with curtains and designed by the architectural firm of Meyer and Kasindorf of Great Neck, Long Island.

 Aside from the consession stand, free coffee was served to adults at some shows.